tych0/tycho.pizza/src/blog/2010/08/gmail-notify.md

+---
-title=Gmail, Conky, and libnotify date=2010-08-01
+title: Gmail, Conky, and libnotify
+date: 2010-08-01
-tags=gmail, conky, libnotify, python, free code
+tags: gmail, conky, libnotify, python, free code
-%%%%%%
+---

 Several years ago I discovered a fantastic system monitor named [conky][1].
 Over the years I've been tweaking my .conkyrc and it has